Dakota Hogback

 The Dakota Hogback is a long hogback ridge at the eastern fringe of the Rocky Mountains that extends north-south from southern Wyoming through Colorado and into northern New Mexico in the United States.
 The ridge is prominently visible as the first line of foothills along the edge of the Great Plains.
 It is generally faulted along its western side, and varies in height, with gaps in numerous locations where rivers exit the mountains.
 The ridge takes its name from the Dakota Formation, a formation with resistant sandstone beds that cap the ridge.
 The hogback was formed during the Laramide orogeny, approximately 50 million years (50 my) ago, when the modern Rockies were created.
 The general uplift to the west created long faulting in the North American Plate, resulting in the creation of the hogback.

 While the hogback was created during the Laramide Orogeny, the geologic strata comprising the hogback are much older.
-For example, fossilized data such as dinosaur footprints have been observed in the exposed strata, created by dinosaurs which lived during the Jurassic Period approximately 150 my ago.
+For example, fossilized data such as dinosaur footprints have been observed in the exposed strata, created by dinosaurs which lived during the Jurassic Period approximately 150 million years ago.
 Some of these footprints were attributed to the Diplodocus dinosaur and could be seen on the hogback west of Denver, Colorado as recently as the 1980s.

 The ridge forms a barrier between the high plains and the Rocky Mountain foothills.
 The ridge is pierced by a few water-cut gaps, which have been used to provide road access between the mountains and the plains.
 The ridge is paralleled by I-25 from north of Cheyenne, Wyoming, through Colorado, into northern New Mexico.
 The ridge is to the west.
-North of Denver its major gaps are; I-80 in southern Wyoming, U.S. Highways 34 at Loveland, U.S. 36 to Rocky Mountain National Park.
+North of Denver its major gaps are I-80 in southern Wyoming, U.S. Highway 34 at Loveland, and U.S. 36 to Rocky Mountain National Park.
 Interstate 70 passes through a highway cut, revealing the numerous layers making up the ridge.
 South of Denver, the major gaps are U.S. Route 24 in Colorado Springs, U.S. Route 50 in Pueblo, and finally in Colorado, U.S. Route 160 in Walsenburg.